Walidoux/react-ios-icons/README.md

 If you would like to contribute and improve our project, we've set certain rules to maintain a better scoial and development environment, almost everything is mentioned in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

+## Roadmap

+- [ ] docs: display the number of icons as a progress bar towards a target goal

 ### Where do I start?

 In order to create an icon, you need to generate one by executing: